Last updated on July 18, 2020

 11. Details on memberships, bookings, subscriptions

-So, you can easily export all your memberships, bookings, subscriptions data using all the filters – date, search and columns.
+So, you can easily export WooCommerce subscriptions, memberships, bookings data using all the filters – date, search and columns.

 How to use?